 At low tide when the landings occurred the beach is more than 200 meters wide.

-Omaha was the responsibility of V Corps, the 29th and 1st Infantry Divisions and the 2nd and 5th Ranger Battalions.
-Units were given precise objectives and timetables.
+Omaha was the responsibility of V Corps, the 29th and 1st Infantry Divisions, portions of the 2nd and 5th Ranger Battalions, and the 2nd Armored Division.
+Units had trained for precise objectives and timetables.
 Due to navigational problems, uncleared obstacles, and enemy fire, few units landed in their assigned areas.
 Carefully laid plans went out the window fast.

-For many, the primary objective became staying alive long enough to get to the beach to find defilade, if possible.
+For many, the primary objective became merely staying alive long enough to get to and across the beach to find defilade, if possible.

-Proposed and actual landings of the first wave at 0630 on D-Day are depicted below.
+Proposed and actual landings of the first wave at 0630 and German defensive positions are depicted below.

 The second wave was to follow at 0700.
 These are the proposed and actual follow-up landings.

-Landings of the 2nd Ranger Battalion in the Dog Green sector of Omaha near Vierville are depicted reasonably accurately in the dramatic second scene of Saving Private Ryan.
+Landings of the 2nd Ranger Battalion in the Dog Green sector near Vierville are depicted reasonably accurately in the dramatic second scene of the movie Saving Private Ryan.

 In 2004, the French erected a sculpture, Les Braves by Anilore Ban, directly on the beach.

 A nearby monument commemorates the actions of the 1st Infantry Division and the 116th Regimental Combat Team of the 29th Division.